Mohammad-Javad Bahonar

-Mohammad-Javad Bahonar (محمدجواد باهنر, 5 September 1933 – 30 August 1981) was a Shia Iranian theologian and politician who served as the Prime Minister of Iran for less than one month, in August 1981.
+Mohammad-Javad Bahonar (محمدجواد باهنر, 5 September 1933 – 30 August 1981) was an Iranian theologian and politician who served as the Prime Minister of Iran for less than one month, in August 1981.
 On 30 August, Bahonar and other members of Mohammad-Ali Rajai's government were assassinated by Mujahideen-e Khalq.

 Early life

 Mohammad Javad Bahonar was born on 3 September 1933 in Kerman, Iran.
 His father was a simple tradesman and had a little shop in the city of Kerman.
 He was the second child of nine in a very poor family.
 As a child, he was taught the Quran at the local Makk-tab-Khaneh (parochial school attended by the students very often at the house of local mullah before national school system was put in place) also learning to read and write in Persian.
 Guided by the Ayatollah Haghighi, he studied at the Masoumieh seminary.
 At the same time he could obtain the degree of fifth of ancient school.